 - Heat the water on a hot plate until it boils.
 Allow it to boil for about two more minutes.
 Turn off the hot plate.
 There should still be water in the flask.

-- Using tongs or something to protect your hands, remove the flask from the hot plate and pour the water out.
+- Using tongs or heat resistant gloves to protect your hands, remove the flask from the hot plate and pour the water out.

 - Immediately place a balloon over the mouth of the flask.